mrtnvh/talks/packages/cascade-solves-styling/slides/slides.md

 <!--
 That's why we sought ways to make things easier for ourselves and newcomers.

 How did we try to circumvent the complexity?
-Over the years, we've tried many things, such as ensuring our CSS is correctly structured and keeping selector specificity low.
+Over the years, we've tried many things.
 -->

 ---